-To be clear, this rant (let’s be honest, this post definitely is a rant) does not propose any solutions for the issues I have with today’s code editors, instead it seeks to point out what it might take to create a good code editor.
+To be clear, this rant—let’s be honest, this post definitely is a rant—does not propose any solutions for the issues I have with today’s code editors.
+Instead it seeks to point out what it might take to create a good code editor.

 I’d also like to point out we have a lot of great text editors!
 Just not text editors that are also great code editors.

-My frustrations with today’s editors
+My frustrations with today’s code editors

 The most limiting factor for my choice of code editors is that I need modal editing.
-After learning how to use Emacs, and then Vim, I can not imagine going back to the typical non-modal text editing.
+After learning how to use Emacs, and then Vim, I can’t imagine going back to the typical non-modal text editing.
 These editors make it much more comfortable to edit text (and code), and ruined every other way of editing for me.

 I’ve even gone so far as to try wrappers for Vim like Oni and neovim-gtk, but there are always some issues.
 Inevitably there will be something that makes it so unappealing that I go back to something else like VSCode.